EEN421/EEN421.github.io/_posts/pihole2sentinel.md

 # &#128295; Troubleshooting

-Use the following command to check that the pihole is functioning and logging appropriately, and then to check that the Cron job is running the script:
+Use the following commands to check that the pihole is functioning and logging appropriately, and then to check that the Cron job is running the script:
 ```bash
 # return the last 20 lines from the pihole log (this should constantly be updating)
 sudo tail -n 20 /var/log/pihole/pihole.log